 I've had the pleasure to be an early reader of Rick Harsch's latest novel "The manifold destiny of Eddie Vegas”.
-It is a very entertaining book, exceptionally well written and with a theme that will certainly unsettle you with its terrible truths.
+It is an exceptionally well written and entertaining book with a theme that will certainly unsettle the Reader with its terrible truths.

 While “The Manifold Destiny” is written for the experienced reader of sophisticate taste, Rick Harsch, devoid of the usual authorial arrogance, respects and is kind to his audience.
 Even if his book is written in an elaborate language and artfully crafted sentences there is always sufficient “story" to pique your curiosity and enough entertaining things unfolding on the pages to keep you reading all along the 700 pages.
 That and the manageable length of each chapter is a relief from the doorstoppers which seem to be so fashionable nowadays!
 Unlike the Gaddises, the Wallaces and other Don Dellilo behemoths, Harsch's works come in an acceptable and digestible word - count format.

 In the "Manifold Destiny" two storylines develop parallel to each other.
 Both narrative arcs are separated by a few hundred years but merge towards each other as the narration reaches the end.
 One storyline develops in the present and follows two young men on their peregrinations between Europe and the USA, with the occasional flash-back to recent history: Vietnam, Iraq, Afghanistan.
 Both men wrestle with father - issues at the same time their fathers struggle with their own toxic legacy.

 The second storyline describes the adventures of the earlier forefathers of the main character, each of them a witness of, and a minor player in those bygone periods of heroic Americana myth: The Mountain Men, the Oregon trail, the Gold rush, the Indian wars, the Boot-legging...